 I can't help slowing down too,

 Song Choice: Pocket Full of Sunshine by Natasha Bedingfield

 This poem is in response to A Dash of Sunny's prompt, The Hidden Realm

 I sing with my voice.

 and drink in starlight

 Our fingers trace sigils onto each other’s’ skin –

 Yuuki could never forget – there was no getting around the oath he swore - though he too had let go of hate, for the most part, decades ago.
 His oath required him to serve one hundred generations of this family, whether they acknowledged his existence or not.
-And tonight, centuries and three continents later, the hundredth generation was about to make her grand entrance.
+Three centuries to the day he made his promise the newest in the family line was about to make her grand entrance.

 Yuuki smirked under his kitsune’s mask, pleased to see any reaction, even a small one.
 Being ignored for over a century was demoralizing.
 If the nurse could truly see him, kimono clad with a sharp toothed smile painted on his fox’s mask, she’d probably run out of the room screaming prayers.
 So would the young man holding the hand of his laboring wife.
 It was not an unwise choice when dealing with kitsune.